iamtherealtim/upwatch/README.md

    npm run build         # Build optimized CSS
    ```

+> **Note**: The `package-lock.json` file is now included in the repository to ensure consistent builds across environments and fix GitHub Actions deployment.

 2. **Update view files** to use compiled CSS (as shown above)

 3. **Deploy** the built `output.css` along with your code